MaterializeInc/materialize/doc/user/content/sql/create-cluster.md

 ## Conceptual framework

-A cluster is a pool of compute resources (CPU, memory, and, optionally, scratch disk space) for running your workloads.
+A cluster is a pool of compute resources (CPU, memory, and scratch disk space) for running your workloads.

 The following operations require compute resources in Materialize, and so need to be associated with a cluster: